epics-extensions/c2dataviewer/README.md

 Provide a mechanism to allow user to configure X axes.
 If it is not provided, it will use data count for the plotting.

-It would be from command line, or selectable from drop down menu.
+It could be from command line, or selectable from drop down menu.

 * Use time diff as X axes
     * Allow user to select time axes